 If you have been disqualified from driving it may be that you are able to apply for your driving licence to be returned early.
 Our Solicitors will be able to advise you whether this applies to you, and if so, how to make the necessary application.

 For two years from the date a driver passes their test, they are subject to the probationary driver provisions.
-This means that in addition to the normal powers of a Court to impose Penalty Points or a Disqualification, there are additional powers for the DVLA to revoke a driving licence.
-See our Young Drivers page for more information.
+This means that, in addition to the normal powers of a Court, there are additional powers for the DVLA to revoke a driving licence.
+See our New Drivers page for more information.